Legal blog writing (or blawging as it is known) should be an essential part of marketing your law firm.

 This will aid search rankings and should improve the number of potential clients who see (and read) your posts.

-So, say you’re targeting the keyword “contested divorce”.
-You may write a blog post entitled “What Is an Uncontested Divorce” or similar.
+So, say you’re targeting the keyword “File For Divorce Arizona.”
+You may write a blog post entitled “How to File For Divorce in 2026” or similar.

 Readers will want to know the differences between contested and uncontested divorces and so the URL might be: